There are several reasons you might want to reduce the clock of your GPU, whether it is the main or memory clock.

 Who Should Underclock Their GPU

 If you believe your GPU is overheating and other solutions haven’t worked, you should try to underclock it to see if that fixes the problem.
-This can occur as the graphics card becomes older and the thermal paste deteriorates and has issues conducting heat.
+This can occur as the graphics card becomes aged and the thermal paste deteriorates and has issues conducting heat.